 “‘The Lego Movie’ has done such good business that it’s lifting the overall marketplace,” Paul Dergarabedian, Rentrak’s senior media analyst, said in an interview.
 “The staying power for this film is pretty unbelievable.
 More than $31 million in its third weekend -- that would be a solid opening weekend for any film in the first quarter.”

-“The Lego Movie” is the top release of 2014, with $183.2 million in domestic revenue as of Feb.
-22, according to Box Office Mojo, another researcher.
+“The Lego Movie” is the top release of 2014, with $183 million in domestic revenue, according to Rentrak.

 The picture features the voices of Will Arnett, Elizabeth Banks, Will Ferrell and Morgan Freeman in a story about an evil tyrant, Lord Business, who tries to glue the universe together.

 The movie includes appearances by Lego versions of Batman, Abraham Lincoln, the Green Lantern and figures from “Star Wars,” bringing in characters that appeal to older audiences as well as children.
 Chris Pratt supplies the voice of Emmet Brickowoski, the ordinary Lego figure thought to be crucial to saving the block-toy world.